space10-community/products-of-place/README.md

 ## Important

-If you upload the `noodl-project` folder on Noodle, from user that is not connected to our backend database, you will not have access to it.
+If you upload the `noodl-project` folder on Noodle, from a user that is not connected to our backend database, you will not have access to the image database witrh all the plates.